What It Takes To Survive an Affair: 3 Must Have Components

 In AA they say, "It takes what it takes," and, until you're "sick and tired of being sick and tired," you're not ready to change.
 On the other hand, rock bottom is that place where you say "enough," and you give up your "all-or-nothing thinking" and become willing to try something new.
 I've said it many times-the goal has to be progress, not perfection.

 You don't have to go into it alone.
 We have many groups with a team of support to help you on your recovery journey.
-If you'd like to have a conversation with someone who has been through this before and can help guide you through the recovery process, reach out.
-You can email us at info@hope-now.com and a staff member will help with your recovery plan.
+If you'd like to have a conversation with someone who has been through this before and can help guide you through the recovery process, schedule a call and speak to one our staff today.

 I'd like to encourage you to consider the possibility that perhaps this is the community and the lifeline you have been desperately looking for.
 Register for EMS Online and take a journey with other couples who are also moving toward healing and wholeness after infidelity.